drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 #### Summary
 Building and fine-tuning DenseNet201 demonstrates its power in handling complex medical imaging tasks.
 By leveraging transfer learning and a customised classification head, the model achieved high accuracy in classifying histopathology images.

-# PART 4.
+# Part 4.
 Addressing Class Imbalance in Histopathology: Strategies and Insights

 In medical imaging datasets like histopathology, class imbalance is a common and critical challenge.
 For instance, datasets may contain significantly more benign samples than malignant ones, making it harder for models to learn to detect the minority class accurately.
 This can lead to poor sensitivity (recall), which is especially problematic in healthcare where identifying true positives is critical.